NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 output until you've rendered it.
 This difference is more pronounced when it comes to presentations, as they are more visually heavy.

-In essence, an R Markdown presentation works the same way as for a R Markdown report, except some different formatting and output specifications.
-There are a number of output formats you can use, but the ones we've used for this course (for no other reason than that we like it) is [Xaringan](https://github.com/yihui/xaringan).
+In essence, a R Markdown presentation works the same way as for a R Markdown report, except some different formatting and output specifications.
+There are a number of output formats you can use, but the one we've used for this course (for no other reason than that we like it) is [Xaringan](https://github.com/yihui/xaringan).
-You can install this from Conda (`r-xaringan`) like normal and then specify the output format as `xaringan::moon_reader` in your YAML header.
+You can install it from Conda (`r-xaringan`) like any other package and then specify the output format as `xaringan::moon_reader` in your YAML header.
 Slides are separated using three dashes (`---`) while two dashes (`--`) signify slide elements that should appear on-click.

-Here bare-bones example of a R Markdown presentation using Xaringan:
+Here is a bare-bones example of a R Markdown presentation using Xaringan:

 ````
 ---